jonlpersson/ed-latimore/site/_posts/2021-02-27-6-powerful-reasons-to-bet-on-yourself.md

 3. Your performance standards raise in all areas of your life
 4. It makes you see opportunities everywhere
 5. It forces you to develop an uncomfortably close relationship with the truth
-6. It's the only way to get information from your intuition&nbsp;
+6. It's the only way to get information from your intuition

 If you aren't willing to put skin in the game for your own life, don't expect it to get any better.